longhorn/website/content/docs/1.1.3/references/settings.md

 When this setting is un-checked, Longhorn Manager will not allow scheduling new replicas of a volume to the nodes in the same zone as existing healthy replicas.

+> **Note:**
-> **Note:** Nodes that don't belong to any zone will be treated as if they belong to the same zone.
+>   - Nodes that don't belong to any zone will be treated as if they belong to the same zone.
+>   - Longhorn relies on label `topology.kubernetes.io/zone=<Zone name of the node>` in the Kubernetes node object to identify the zone.

 #### Storage Minimal Available Percentage